The FAR CUI Rule Just Cleared a Major Hurdle for Publication

 Saying the FAR CUI rule is a big deal is an understatement.
 It was the original regulatory "harmonization" before that was the cool thing to say.

-In addition to DoD and the SBA office of advocacy, the Civilian Agency Acquisition Council is comprised of representatives from 19 departments and agencies:
+In addition to the DoD and the SBA office of advocacy, the Civilian Agency Acquisition Council is comprised of representatives from 19 departments and agencies:

 • Department of Agriculture